angadhn/MySite/_notes/Space Data Center Analysis.md

 subtitle:
 ---
 # Abstract
 Starcloud have claimed that a single 100-ton Starship launch could suffice to create a 40 MW space data centre (SDC) for $8.2 M. My analysis finds that this could be feasibly within a single launch with existing roll-out solar panels used on the ISS.
 However, this is based on speculative numbers on the iROSA's stowed volume.
 This single launch feasiblity could change as sizing radiators and MMOD/radiation shielding is pending.
-Considerations for fuel requirements for in-space assembly will also significantly affect launch numbers—this requires specifications and mission architectures that are not publicly availble.
+Considerations for fuel requirements for in-space assembly will also significantly affect launch numbers—this requires specifications and mission architectures that are not publicly available.
 On the note of launch costs, the whitepaper's (erroneous) assumed launch cost is $30/kg.
 This makes their comparative economic analysis to terrestrial data centers unmoored from reality in the near term; even if launch comes down to $500/kg{%sidenote "owid-launch-cost" "In [2021 dollars](https://ourworldindata.org/grapher/cost-space-launches-low-earth-orbit), a Falcon-9 launch costs $2600/kg and a Falcon Heavy's at $1500/kg.
 So, even $500/kg is also a fairly optimistic estimate."%}, one launch would result in an overall cost of $53.2M, not the purported $8.2M.
 Some experts speculate that $1000/kg would be an optimistic launch cost, which means $100M per launch and a total cost of $103.2M.
 If a second launch is needed, then the worst case number is $200M making it more than their reported cost of running a terrestrial data center (TDC).

 > [!warning]This is a work-in-progress